 Syslog tracks activities within applications running on a server or cloud platform.
 Database administrators may use it to monitor database queries and ensure ongoing compliance with security policies, developers may use it for debugging purposes, DevOps teams can track application health through syslog messages, and web teams can use syslog to detect application attacks and other suspicious activity.

-Rsyslog and syslog-ng
+Rsyslog vs syslog-ng

-Syslog-ng also has excellent documentation, which makes it easier to quickly get up and running as well as troubleshoot any issues should they arise.
+Syslog-ng also has excellent documentation, making it easier to quickly get up and running as well as troubleshoot any issues should they arise.
 Furthermore, the syslog-ng Administrator Guide provides detailed information about configuring various features of the software including filters, sources, destinations, and log formats, which helps reduce the amount of time spent on configuration and setup.

-Syslog is an important tool for system administrators, as it provides a centralized logging system to track events and log data on servers.
+In comparison, Rsyslog lacks comprehensive documentation, making it difficult to find information on configuring specific features.Syslog is an important tool for system administrators, as it provides a centralized logging system to track events and log data on servers.
 By understanding what syslog is and how it works, you can better manage your server infrastructure and troubleshoot issues more efficiently.

 At LogicMonitor, we help companies transform what’s next to deliver extraordinary employee and customer experiences.
 Want to learn more?
 Let’s chat.